zowe/docs-site/docs/user-guide/cli-db2plugin.md

         The version of Zowe CLI Plug-in for Db2 that you want to install from the package.
 The following is an example of a full package name for the plug-in: `zowe-db2-1.0.0-next.201810041114.tgz`

-   **Important!** On Windows, you must run as an Administrator to install the product and plug-ins.

 4. (Optional) After the command execution completes, issue the following command to validate that the installation completed successfully.

     ```